djefry/neovim-config/README.md

 10. Want to stage per-chunk use :G add -p then input y/n (if you accidentally move the scrollbar press a before inputing y/n)

 Note: all the search will exclude dotfiles and files inside .gitignore

+### Golang Language
+Install the LSP and formatter using Mason.
+1. Access Manson using `:Mason`
+2. Search for `golang` using `/golang`
+3. You'll found `gopls` then press i to install or u to update